Study

 Create a profile or sign in to track your progress and access your bookmarked content.

-Welcome to the first day of our track, exploring the book of Colossians.
+Welcome to the first day of our study, exploring the book of Colossians.
 Written by the Apostle Paul around 60-62AD, this small book from the New Testament is an incredibly revealing text about the true nature of Jesus Christ.
 Whenever we study the scriptures, it is of utmost importance that we start with a few questions.

+Who was it written to?
 At what time and amidst what culture?
+What was its original purpose?

 The book of Colossians deserves this same kind of study, and as Louie Giglio dives into our teaching today, here is what we are going to learn: Colossians has four chapters containing 95 verses, and at the heart of them is a singular, eternity-defining purpose…